vinyldns/rfcs/text/0000-shared-zones.md

 1. Add a `shared` flag to the `JSON` Zone model that will allow the alternative access control model.
 1. Add a `shared` flag in the portal when connecting to a zone (defaults to off)
-1. Add a `shared` flag in the portal's Zone Management screen that allows zone admins and VinylDNS admins to
+1. Add a `shared` flag in the portal's Zone Management screen that allows zone admins and VinylDNS admins to turn on/off shared zone management.
+Turning the flag off should simply disable the shared zone access check for future updates, and should _not_ attempt to clean up or clear the owners on the record sets.
+1. Add a `shared` query parameter when listing and searching zones, should default to `false` if not present.
+1. Add a `shared` check-box in the portal next to the search box that allows the users to navigate and search through shared zones.
+1. Add a `shared` column in the `zone` table (default false)

 ## Record Ownership Design
 Record ownership will be _optional_ in the system.
 The property will be added to all `RecordSet`s, with the possibility of being `null`.